jsGintoki/gsonHttp/README.md

 # gsonHttp
-it's a httpclient with son parsers
+it's a httpclient with json parsers